 Thematic meetings will be organized on pressing SRHR issues in order to fill rights- and evidence-based knowledge gaps and provide a platform for analytical thinking.
 These will connect research to policy, programming, service delivery and advocacy and will disseminate and discuss information from key SRHR project outcomes.
 The themes of the meetings will be chosen strategically from a wide array of topics including contraception, consent and choice, self-use, community accountability, continuum of care to name a few ; the multifaceted nature of technology and innovation in the area of SRHR; self- initiated technologies dignity and informed consent; multi- faced accountability perspectives of community health worker’s programmes, and so on.

-Capacity building is an integral part of the SRHM strategy to create knowledge and inspire new rights -based thinking in the field of SRHR.
-SRHM builds the capacity of new generations of researchers, policy makers, service providers and advocates from around the world, both in the global south and the global north, contributing to a stronger and more diverse cadre of researchers, programme and policy makers, service delivery providers and advocates who publish, disseminate and use their rights- and evidence-based knowledge.
+Capacity building is an integral part of SRHM strategies to create knowledge and inspire rights-based thinking in the field of SRHR.
+SRHM builds the capacity of new generations of researchers, policy makers, service providers and advocates from around the world, both in the global south and the global north, contributing to a stronger and more diverse cadre of researchers, programme and policy makers, service delivery providers and advocates who publish, disseminate and use their rights and evidence-based knowledge.

-SRHM plans to focus on building capacities of a diverse cadre of those working in the field of SRHR in the region.
-With an objective to create regional, national and community ownership in knowledge creation, SRHM plans to host a fellowship/mentoring programme in the region with the following objectives:
+In the next few years, SRHM plans to focus on building capacities of a diverse cadre of those working in the field of SRHR in the South Asia region.
+With an objective to create regional, national and community ownership in knowledge creation, SRHM plans to host a mentoring programme in the region with the following objectives:

-- To offer a programme which will build skills and provide mentoring for evidence and rights-based knowledge creation, including research and analysis in regionally relevant issues;
+- To offer a programme which will build skills and provide mentoring for rights and evidence -based knowledge creation, including research and analysis on regionally relevant issues;

 - To bring science, human rights and evidence-based practice, as well as multidisciplinary analyses to identifying SRHR problems and solutions in the SA region (with global relevance);